 Should I buy travel insurance for my laptop?

 Yes, categorically!
 Keeping your devices insured is a good approach if you frequently travel with your laptop.

 The best laptop for business travel will depend on your needs.
 In this article, we cover all of the bases and consider the price range as well – so whether or not it’s important to have an Apple MacBook Pro, in general, won’t matter!

 I prefer MacBook because they’ve never let me down when things get tough (and who wants their tech to fail at such an inconvenient time?)
 But if reliability isn’t a top priority, then any one of these laptops would do just fine.

-The best laptop for business travel Black Friday and Cyber Monday Deals For 2021
+The best laptop for business travel Black Friday and Cyber Monday Deals